 Extra Dark Lenses Teach Your Eyes to Love the Dark

-The last time you went to see a movie during the daytime, do you remember how it felt walking out of the dark theater into the sun?
-Especially if you’re light sensitive, it could have been downright painful.
+The last time you went to a matinee, do you remember how it felt walking out of the dark theater into the sun?
+It was probably downright painful.
 This is because while you were in the theater, your eyes became adjusted to the darkness and just weren’t ready for daylight.
 Ouch!

 A 2015 study published in the Elsevier Survey of Ophthalmology concluded that, “the use of sunglasses indoors must be strongly discouraged.
 By wearing dark sunglasses indoors, patients are dark-adapting their retinas and aggravating their sensitivity to light.”

 A better solution to light sensitivity would be to wear light sensitivity glasses instead of sunglasses.

 When you’re looking for sunglasses, your sensitive eyes might benefit from very dark lenses.
 It makes logical sense that blocking as much light as possible would help you feel better, but don’t simply look for the darkest lenses you can find.
 Let’s explore the different types of lenses and what they are good (or not good) for.